 The Steelers chances of winning this game have suffered a decent blow with Le’Veon Bell’s injury.
 Despite the fact that he probably wouldn’t have put up a ton of yards agains the Ravens’ run defense (especially with Haloti Ngata returning from suspension tonight), taking him out of the equation still makes it tougher for the Steelers.
 On the bright side, the field conditions tonight will be so poor that there’s a decent chance Bell would tear an ACL if he did play.

 The Steelers beat the Ravens through the air this year, and they’ll have to do so again tonight.
 Luckily, the Ravens have a pretty bad secondary, and even good defensive backs can’t cover Antonio Brown.
-Add in Heath Miller, Martavis Bryant, and an improved Markus Wheaton, and the Ravens will have their hands full with the Steelers record-breaking offense (Fire Todd Haley!
-Fire Todd Haley!).
+Add in Heath Miller, Martavis Bryant, and an improved Markus Wheaton, and the Ravens will have their hands full with the Steelers record-breaking offense.

-Win or lose, tonight could also be the last game in Heinz Field for Brett Kiesel (who’s on IR), Ike Taylor, James Harrison, and Troy Polamalu.
-They have all meant so much to this franchise in the last decade (yes, even Ike, even though most of Steelers hates him despite him being a pretty damn good cover corner in his prime).
-The number of big plays Troy has made against the Ravens alone could fill a highlight reel, as could the number of times Harrison has planted Flacco’s ass on the ground.
+Win or lose, tonight could also be the last game in Heinz Field for Brett Kiesel (who’s on injured reserve), Ike Taylor, James Harrison, and Troy Polamalu.
+They have all meant so much to this franchise in the last decade (yes, even Ike, even though most of Steelers Nation hates him despite him being a pretty darn good cover corner in his prime).
+The number of big plays Troy has made against the Ravens alone could fill a highlight reel, as could the number of times Harrison has planted Flacco on the ground.
 It’s hard not to get a little misty thinking about these guys no longer being Steelers.

 Despite both games this year being decided by 20 points, I think tonight’s game will be the type of close affair that has characterized this rivalry.
-However, I see this being a much higher scoring game than is typical, just because of the secondary woes each team has.
-This will be a one-score decision, and it may very well come down to who gets the ball last.
+However, I see this being a much higher scoring affair than most games between these two teams.
+Each team has some serious woes in the secondary.
+This will be a one score decision, and it may very well come down to who gets the ball last.

 - Antonio Brown sets an NFL postseason record, becoming the first player to have 400 all-purpose yards.